 Marcus Tullius Cicero

-It was so weird way because I felt like God gave me an unusual wake-up call.
-It left me no other choice but to really evaluate myself from the inside out.
-I realised that what I do with my life whilst I am still alive and how I made people feel is what matters the most, above everything else.
-It is funny how death can just put things into perspective.
-It was an awakening that I didn’t even know that I needed and I am glad it shifted my perspective on life and the way I will live it going forward.
+It is so weird how death can just put things into perspective.
+After you get over the shook it can be very enlightening.
+I didn’t even know that I needed and I am glad it shifted my perspective on life and the way I will live it going forward.
 I know you are probably thinking Jenna this is some heavy stuff and yes it is.
 But I just wanted to share this because it really got me thinking about my own life.
 As crazy as this sounds there are so many valuable life lessons that can be learned through death.
+We just have to change our perspective!

 I would love to know your thoughts, let’s discuss in the comments below or hit me up on Twitter or Instagram @Jennasworldview